Mercateo/component-check/README.md

 ## Cycle.js

 Cycle.js is a framework which introduces several concepts which deviate from the MVC frameworks from the last year.
 I recommend to read the [documentation of Cycle.js](http://cycle.js.org/) before you start, because I can't explain them here in detail.
-It is is a relatively small framework so you don't have to learn a lot of code, but you need to learn a new paradigm to write a good Cycle application.
+It is a relatively small framework so you don't have to learn a lot of code, but you need to learn a new paradigm to write a good Cycle application.

 I'll try to break down the general idea: